Sony PlayStation 2

 Top 10 Best Sony PlayStation 2 Games of All Time!

-Records are made to be broken.
-The Sony PlayStation was the first console to sell in excess of 100 million, but the PlayStation 2 reached the 150 million mark worldwide!
-Its ability to play DVDs expanded its success beyond the gaming market, as it was one of the first low-cost DVD players released in Japan.
-The unprecedented success of the PlayStation 2 squeezed the Sega Dreamcast off store shelves, and Microsoft and Nintendo were left fighting for table scraps.
-Although both the Xbox and GameCube were more powerful than the PlayStation 2 in most regards, Sony’s console was an unstoppable sales juggernaut and attracted the most support from third-party publishers.
-More games were released on the PlayStation 2 than on the Dreamcast, Xbox, and GameCube combined!
+The Sony PlayStation was the most successful console of its era, and it changed the gaming world overnight.
+Expectations could not have been higher for the PlayStation 2, but the console was an ever bigger hit than its predecessor.
+Its ability to play DVDs expanded its success beyond the gaming market, but the prolonged success of the console can only be attributed to its incredible library of games.
+The PS2 squeezed the Sega Dreamcast off store shelves, and Microsoft and Nintendo were left fighting for table scraps.
+Although both the Xbox and GameCube were more powerful than the PS2 in many regards, Sony’s console was an unstoppable sales juggernaut that attracted the most support from third-party publishers.
+The PS2 is widely regarded as one of the greatest consoles of all time, and it’s easy to see why.
+After all, more games were released on the PlayStation 2 than on the Dreamcast, Xbox, and GameCube combined!

 10